kermitt2/article_dataset_builder/Readme.md

 - the XML TEI contain richer structured full text,
 - usage of more recent GROBID models (with extra medRxiv and bioRxiv training data),
 - additional PMC JATS files download and conversion with [Pub2TEI](https://github.com/kermitt2/Pub2TEI) (normally without information loss because the TEI custumization we are using superseeds the structures covered by JATS).
-Note a conversion from PMC JATS files has introduced in CORD-19 since version 6.
+Note a conversion from PMC JATS files has been introduced in CORD-19 from version 6.
 - full consolidation of the bibliographical references with publisher metadata, DOI, PMID, PMC ID, etc. when available
 - consolidation of article metadata with CrossRef and PubMed aggregations for the entries